Fitbit Charge 4

 Fitbit Luxe vs. Charge 4: Which should you buy?

-With that said, if it's a fitness tracker you want, the Fitbit Charge 4 is the better option between the two.
+All things considered, the Fitbit Charge 4 is the better option between the two.
 Not only do you get the best of the company's health and fitness features, but you'll also have a few perks that aren't available on the Luxe.
 The Charge 4 offers onboard GPS, NFC for Fitbit Pay, and two extra days of battery life.
 It might not have an AMOLED display or be as attractive as the Luxe, but it certainly has more features to enjoy, and it's available at a lower price.

 All the features you need